AyrA/Shell/README.md

 This means you need to grant the web server write permissions into the shell directory.
 If you don't want that, change the `CONFIG_FILE` constant in `shell.php` to a different path.

+**Always use an absolute path because some pages may change the working directory.**

 Note: The config file is not actually a PHP file.
 The shell just abuses the php file to hide the configuration.
 Ensure to not accidentally expose the configuration to the general public.